remiberthoz/pass-shrine/README.md

 In addition to the `./app` directory (which contains the server code), pass-shrine requires three additional directories:

-- `./data` → Your password store (can symlink to `~/.password-store` or `~/.passage/store`).
+- `./data` → Your password-store (can symlink to `~/.password-store` or `~/.passage/store`).
 - `./age` → Contains a file named `server-identity.age`, that you should generate with `age-keygen`.
 - `./cache` → Stores generated fake encrypted files to ensure consistent responses for non-existing entries.

-**Important notes on the identity file:**
+**Note on the identity file:**
-The `server-identity.age` identity file is used to generate fake encrypted files to prevent attackers from identifying existing and non-existing store entries.
-This identity must *not* be the same as the identity used to encrypt real password entries: you do not have to share secret information with pass-shrine.
+The `server-identity.age` identity file is used to generate fake encrypted content preventing attackers from determining whether an entry exists.
+This identity must *not* be the same as the identity used to encrypt real password entries: you do not have to share the public key with `pass-shrine`.

 ### Running pass-shrine